Empowering Global Healthcare

 USA

-GUSI in the Eastern Africa
+GUSI in the Kenya

 Global Ultrasound Institute plays a key role in advancing Point of Care Ultrasound education across Eastern Africa.
 In partnership with prominent universities, medical institutions, and healthcare facilities, we offer specialized ultrasound training that equips clinicians throughout the region with the skills necessary to provide high-quality, real-time diagnostic care.
 Our mission is to support healthcare professionals in making accurate, timely decisions that enhance patient care across Eastern Africa, including Kenya, Ethiopia, Tanzania, Uganda, Burundi, Djibouti, Eritrea, Rwanda, Seychelles, Somalia, South Sudan, and Sudan.